Many young lives were changed when Roxy Music made their debut on Top of the Pops in 1972. Tony Barrell remembers it well

 Viewers of the ITV channel in London were treated to Reg Varney’s antics in On the Buses

 On the morning of Thursday, August 24, the music paper Sounds was published, featuring a long interview with Eno.
 And that evening, a full moon shone over a balmy Britain.
 God-fearing fans of classical music were tuning in to Radio 3 to hear Vespers of the Blessed Virgin, composed by Claudio Monteverdi in the 17th century and broadcast direct from Westminster Cathedral.
-Lovers of radio drama chose Radio 3, which was broadcasting a drama about female agents of the Special Operations Executive during the Second World War.
+Lovers of radio drama chose Radio 3, which was broadcasting a play about female agents of the Special Operations Executive during the Second World War.
 People watching BBC2 could watch international cricket followed by the news, and viewers of the ITV channel in London were treated to Reg Varney’s antics in On the Buses at 6.45, followed by a 1971 TV movie, Who Killed the Mysterious Mr Foster?, in which Ernest Borgnine played the western lawman Sam Hill “making a comeback from the bottle” (according to the TV Times).

 But at least 10 million people made the right choice and switched to BBC1 for Top of the Pops.
 After the usual theme tune, we saw happy young people dancing in Studio 4 to Hawkwind’s ‘Silver Machine’, and then Slade came on to kick the show off properly.
 Unfortunately, it’s not possible for most people to see the whole programme any more, owing to the fact that it was introduced by a multiple sex offender, whose ghastly deeds were only fully brought to light after his death in 2011.